 If the alert persists throughout your drive, examine the front bumper before your next planned drive and attempt to clear any obstruction.
-See #unique_495 on page for more information on clearing dirt or debris from that area of the vehicle.
+See Cleaning a Camera on page 195 for more information on clearing dirt or debris from that area of the vehicle.